Time your Exits with Average True Range (ATR) Trailing Stops

 2. Multiply ATR by your selected multiple — in our case 3 x ATR

-4. If price closes below the ATR stop, add 3 x ATR to Closing Price — to track a Short trade
+4. If the price closes below the ATR stop, add 3 x ATR to the Closing Price — to track a Short trade

-6. We have also built in a ratchet mechanism so that ATR stops cannot move lower during a Long trade nor rise during a Short trade.
+6. We have also built a ratchet mechanism so that ATR stops cannot move lower during a Long trade or rise during a Short trade.

 The HighLow option is a little different: 3xATR is subtracted from the daily High during an up-trend and added to the daily Low during a down-trend.